 The Jurassic Coast — aka, the 95-mile coastline that runs along the bottom of Dorset and East Devon is a UNESCO World Heritage Site.
 This part of the country offers an impressive mix of towering cliffs, golden sandy shores and stunning green landscapes — often all at play at once, and has no shortage of beauty spots.

 Purbeck Peninsula —The Purbeck Peninsula is a 60 square-mile chunk of land that juts into the English Channel and offers no shortage of impressive coastal views.
-Studland, Old Harry, Lulworth Cove, Chesil Beach, Kimmeridge, and Chapmans are just a few highlights.
-There are also plentiful great kayaking, trail running and cycling opportunities to be had around here.
+Knoll Beach, Shell Bay, Studland Bay, Kimmeridge and Lulworth Cove are just a few highlights, not to mention the great hikes. climbs and off-the-beaten-path swim spots like Winspit Quarry around there too.
 Stay a few nights to do the area justice.
-The Pig on the Beach is a very special very beautiful hotel with a great farm-to-table ethos, otherwise pack the tent and camp near the waves.
+We camped near Wareham at Primrose Field Campsite (highly recommend) but if you’re more into hotels, The Pig on the Beach is a very special very beautiful hotel with a great farm-to-table ethos.

 Durdle Door — a little further west and celebrated by many as the highlight of the Jurassic Coast, Durdle Door has to be one of the UK’s most iconic coastal sights.
-It pains me that I’ve not yet been!
-It’s a couple hundred steps down to the sand so don’t leave your water/ picnic/ suntan lotion in the car!
+It’s stunning!
+It’s quite a walk back up to the car so don’t forget your water/ picnic/ suntan lotion!

 Hengistbury Head — top local tip: get fish and chips on Mudeford Beach, then jump on the chain ferry over Hengistbury Head where you can have an ice cream while you decide if you want to swim in the sea, the lagoon or both!